Nash Equilibria on (Un)Stable Networks: A game on an endogenous network

+Individuals' behaviors and relationships materialize fundamentally different decision processes.
+While for an individual to engage in a certain behavior she need not consider any but her own incentives, for a relationship to emerge and sustain there needs to be a consensus between both parties.
+At the same time, the incentives which substantiate individuals' relationship decisions remain selfish (and asymmetric), so that pure strategies and payoff functions remain appropriate means for mathematical description of the game.
+The novelty is that, $i$'s decision to be in a relationship with $j$ is constrained by $j$'s consent to this relationship via the \emph{stability constraints}.
+The stability constraints embed the consensual nature of pairwise stability in \cite{Jackson_Wolinsky_1996} to the settings of $k$-player stability.

+Finally, given an agent's incentives, her observed links and behaviors are likely to compare favorably against her alternatives, i.e., are likely to be robust against a set of feasible deviations.
+Reasoning about the complexity of individuals' decision problem\footnote{There are $2^{n-1}$ possible link deviations and only $n-1$ possible one-link-at-a-time link deviations.} motivates a family of equilibria indexed by a parameter $k$--the \emph{radius} of permissible deviations.
+For $k<n$, the equilibrium is less demanding on the players in comparison with a Nash play (i.e., when $k=n$) and is, therefore, a more tenable assumption in large populations. }

 The model is developed in two stages.
-First, agents' strategic behavior is analyzed in static settings and then a family of myopic dynamic processes is used to approximate the predictions of the static model in a inferentially suitable way.
+First, agents' strategic behavior is analyzed in static settings.
+Then, section 3 develops a family of myopic dynamic processes used to approximate the predictions of the static model in a inferentially convenient way.